-Convert HDM and HDG sentences (magnetic heading) into HDT sentences (true heading).
-The heading is corrected from magnetic to true if a magnetic variation is available in the originating HDG sentence or from another source (RMC sentence, SeaTalk Datagram 99, PGN 127250 or 127258).
-The conversion also works in reverse: HDT sentences are converted into HDM sentences.
-No variation correction is performed in this case, the heading is simply copied.
+Convert HDM and HDG sentences (magnetic heading) into HDT sentences (true heading) and HDT sentences into HDG sentences.
+The heading is corrected from magnetic to true and vice versa if a magnetic variation is available in the originating HDG sentence or from another source (RMC sentence, SeaTalk Datagram 99, PGN 127250 or 127258).
+If Option 16 is enabled and a GNSS position is received, the magnetic variation from the internal table is used to calculate magnetic or true heading.